natcap/invest.users-guide/source/croppollination.rst

 This model is an index-bassed model and only estimates relative patterns of pollinator abundance and pollination contribution to crop yields.
 This is because absolute estimates of nest density, resource availability, and pollinator abundance are rarely available, and yield functions (including pollinator abundance) for many crops are poorly defined.
 Relying on relative indices limits our ability to estimate absolute economic values to better inform land-use planning decision-making, often based on cost-benefit analyses.

 As an index-based model, it is best suited for making comparisons among scenarios representing marginal changes in land use/land cover, farm management practices or crop types.
 On-farm pollinator abundance :math:`PAF(x,j)` may increase with the number of pollinator guilds being modeled, and so cannot be used to compare very different pollinator communities in different locations.
-Similarly, because realtive species abundance :math:`SA(s)` is specified as an input, the model will not yield accurate results for scenarios in which relative abundances are likely to differ greatly (e.g., a rare species becomes common or vice versa) due to changes in nesting habitat or floral resources.
+Similarly, because realtive species abundance :math:`sa(s)` is specified as an input, the model will not yield accurate results for scenarios in which relative abundances are likely to differ greatly (e.g., a rare species becomes common or vice versa) due to changes in nesting habitat or floral resources.

 The model does not include the dynamics of bee populations over time, and therefore cannot evaluate whether these populations are sustainable given the current landscape.
 Instead, the model simply provides a static snapshot of the number of pollinators on each cell in the landscape, given simple estimates of nesting sites and food resources.
 Some of the factors that influence bee populations, like habitat disturbances and typical population fluctuations, are not captured.
 In addition, the model calculates pollinator supply based on the average of available floral resources weighted by pollinator activity across seasons during which the pollinator.
 It does not account for the order of seasons or the dependence of pollinator abundance in one season on the resources available in the season directly prior.
 The model does not account for variation in the effectiveness of different pollinator species or guilds at pollinating different crop types.
 All species are assumed to contribute equally based on their relative abundance and the half-saturation constant specified for each farm/crop.